Zunaid3Y/CatFaceID/README.md

 - Camera capture (CLI):
   - `python3 scripts/cam_capture_enroll.py` to save crops into `data/faceid/<pet_id>/` and auto‑rebuild the gallery.
   - `python3 scripts/cam_identify.py` for live identification (press S to snapshot overlays).
-- Web UI:
-  - Enroll tab lets you capture/select images, add to a set, and upload to the API (`/enroll`) to rebuild the gallery.
-  - Identify tab lets you upload or capture, then calls the API (`/identify`).

 ## Data Locations